verrazzano/verrazzano/examples/multicluster/change-placement/README.md

     $ KUBECONFIG=$KUBECONFIG_MANAGED1 kubectl get VerrazzanoHelidonWorkload -n hello-helidon
     ```

-1. Use the following commands to verify the resources have been moved to the admin cluster.
+1. Use the following commands to verify that the resources have been moved to the admin cluster.

     ```
     $ KUBECONFIG=$KUBECONFIG_ADMIN kubectl get MultiClusterComponent hello-helidon-component -n hello-helidon